danfergo/ng2-router-modal/README.md

 # ng2-router-modal
 Angular2 module that integrates [ng-bootstrap](https://ng-bootstrap.github.io) modal with [ui-router](https://ui-router.github.io/ng2/) state's tree.

-**DISCLAIMER!** this module is still under high development, so be aware that its API may change at any moment; I hope to be stabilized under a few days; Feel free to use it and post issues regarding problems or suggestions.
+**DISCLAIMER!** this module is still under high development; If you have suggestions and or problems feel free to post them on issues.

 ### Features
 * **State's tree integration**: open modal with uiSref; unique URL for page with modal opened; auto close modal backtrack.
 * **Async callback**: register callback for onClose/onDismiss at parent state controller.
+* **Open modal with params**: open modal without State Tree / Url integration ; access parameters inside the modal the same way;

 ### Install